inloop/easygcm/README.md

 ### How to use:

 **WARNING** Current stable versions (1.2.x) on Maven Central contain bug and will not work properly.
-We have a fix, please use version 1.3.0-SNAPSHOT meanwhile.
+We have a fix, meanwhile please use version 1.3.0-SNAPSHOT from Sonatype snapshots repository.

 * add this to your build.gradle: `compile 'eu.inloop:easygcm:1.3.0-SNAPSHOT@aar'`
 * in your `Application` implement [GcmListener](http://github.com/inloop/easygcm/blob/master/easygcm/src/main/java/eu/inloop/easygcm/GcmListener.java) interface with two methods: